SOBotics/Guttenberg/README.md

 ## Implementation

 Every 60 seconds, Guttenberg fetches the most recent answers (the "targets") on Stack Overflow.
 For each of these answers, possibly related posts (for example answers to related questions) are collected.
-Each related post will be splitted into the full markdown, code-blocks, plaintext paragraphs and blockquotes.
+Each related post will be split into the full markdown, code-blocks, plaintext paragraphs and blockquotes.
 These parts are compared with the "target" and the [Jaro-Winkler distance](https://en.wikipedia.org/wiki/Jaro–Winkler_distance) will be calculated.
 If one of the comparison reaches a certain score (which is defined in `general.properties`), a message like this will be posted in chat:

 ![](https://i.imgur.com/HhwCWJr.png)